 In recent years he has concentrated on historical fiction for older children/young adults, and his novels Across the Divide, Taking Sides, Secrets and Shadows, Stormclouds and Friend or Foe have been hugely popular, and have featured in multiple One Book One Community projects in Dublin City, Fingal, Dun Laoghaire, Wexford, Cork, Galway, and Monaghan.

-Millie and the Magical Moon, Brian’s latest work, is a picture book that allows the reader to join Millie and Bunny on a magical moon-dance high above the Aran Islands.
+Millie and the Magical Moon is a picture book that allows the reader to join Millie and Bunny on a magical moon-dance high above the Aran Islands.

 In recent times Brian has been a guest speaker at the National Library of Ireland, the Mountains to Sea Festival, Huntington Castle for the Historical Society of Ireland and the National Museum in Collins Barracks.